-To get unstuck from this pattern, it helps to understand how you might feel if you were angrily sent to your room: Ashamed, intimidated, powerless and defeated?
+To get unstuck from this pattern, it helps to understand what it’s like to be your child.
+How would you feel if you, as an adult, were angrily sent to your room?
+Ashamed, intimidated, powerless, rejected, and defeated?
 Misunderstood and seething under the surface?

-- Child, you’re a problem!
+- “Child, you’re a problem!”

-- I don’t want to be around you unless you are calm and pleasant.
+- “I only want to be with you if you are calm and pleasant.”

 These messages tend to foster shame, resentment, and resistance in our kids.

-Imagine that you just got a new job, and you are a little overwhelmed.
-You make some mistakes and your boss is obviously irritated.
-You do your best to communicate with her about it and she firmly interrupts you by saying, “Go to your office!”
+“Imagine that you just got a new job, and you are a little overwhelmed.
+You make some mistakes, and your boss is obviously irritated.
+You do your best to communicate with her about it, and she firmly interrupts you by saying, ‘Go to your office!’”

-Lou and Maria’s expressions softened and Lou agreed, “That helps me understand.”
+Lou and Maria’s expressions softened, and Lou agreed, “That helps me understand.”

 “It’s exploding!… He’s outraged.” they agreed.

 I added, “And he may be texting his friends what he really feels.”

-Fueled by this new insight Maria stated, “I want to stop my harsh confrontation of this behavior, because it will only make it worse.”
+Fueled by this new insight, Maria stated, “I want to stop my harsh confrontation of this behavior because it will only make it worse.”

 As we shifted toward a solution, I asked Lou (who was the parent working outside the home) what a truly helpful boss would do with someone struggling at their job.
 Lou answered thoughtfully,

 I continued, “And they would probably encourage you when they see a little bit of progress.”

-“I get it,” said Maria.
-But as the parent facing this challenge day in and day out at home, the task felt daunting.
-“But what do we do?
-He becomes unmanageable and blames others for the conflict and just gets angrier!
+“I get it, but what do we do?” implored Maria.
+As the parent facing this challenge day in and day out at home, the task felt daunting.
+“He becomes unmanageable and blames others for the conflict and just gets angrier!
 I need concrete tools to help me!”

-I took a breath and answered.
+I took a deep breath and answered.
 “Wow, those are some strong words.
-You’ve got some big, angry feelings and those words make some big hurt feelings in me too.
+You’ve got some big, angry feelings, and those words make some hurt feelings in me too.
 My brain’s not going to work well for me right now, and yours probably won’t either.
 Let’s both take a little break so we can solve this.”

 - Model: Take breaks in your room, in a quiet spot, or even go on a walk when you are upset.
 Talk about the benefit to you and the child to whom you are responding.

-- Affirm: If your child comes back calmer, help him to feel really good about his choice, and how helpful and mature it was.
+- Affirm: If your child comes back calmer, help him to feel really good about his choice and how helpful and mature it was.